Agentic AI-Driven UAV Network Deployment: An LLM-Enhanced Exact Potential Game Approach

 \section{Introduction}

 \fi \IEEEPARstart{A}{gentic} artificial intelligence (Agentic AI) has recently emerged as a promising paradigm for building autonomous and goal-oriented intelligent systems.
 Unlike conventional data-driven AI models that focus on perception or prediction, Agentic AI emphasizes decision-making, action execution, and long-term objective optimization through interactions among multiple agents \cite{zhang2026toward}.
-Such systems typically consist of autonomous agents equipped with sensing, computation, and communication capabilities, enabling them to adapt their behaviors according to environmental dynamics and task requirements.
-Unmanned aerial vehicle networks (UAVNs) naturally serve as an important physical embodiment of Agentic AI in wireless communication systems \cite{li2023multi}.
+Such systems typically consist of agents equipped with sensing, computation, and communication capabilities, enabling them to adapt their behaviors according to environmental dynamics and task requirements.
+The unmanned aerial vehicle network (UAVN) naturally serves as an important physical embodiment of Agentic AI in wireless communication systems.
+In UAVNs, each UAV operates as an agent that can perceive local network conditions, make topology and resource-related decisions, and cooperate with other UAVs to support network-level objectives.
+Owing to their high mobility, low deployment cost, and flexible configurability, UAVNs are increasingly regarded as a key component of emerging air–ground integrated communication networks \cite{li2023multi}.

 Despite these advantages, enabling effective agentic intelligence in UAVNs remains highly challenging.
-UAVs are subject to strict energy constraints, which limit network endurance and operational continuity \cite{tang2024digital}.
+UAVs are subject to strict energy constraints, which limit network endurance and operational continuity \cite{ tang2025task}.
 Moreover, air–ground communication links are vulnerable to blockage and interference, making it difficult to maintain reliable connectivity \cite{zhang2024interactive}.
 In addition, UAVNs typically operate in highly dynamic environments and must jointly optimize multiple performance metrics, such as coverage, system throughput, energy consumption, and end-to-end latency.
 These factors collectively result in a highly complex and multi-objective optimization problem for UAVNs.